timlkelly/onesie/doc/how_to_guides/usage.md

 be rake onesie:run_tasks                     # Run all tasks without priority
 ```

-## ReRunning a Task
+## Rerunning a Task
 During the development process, it may be useful to rerun a Onesie Task.
-Rerun
+Use the `onesie:rerun` rake task to:
-the most recent Task or specify a Task filename to rerun a specific Task.
+- Rerun the most recent Task
+- Specify a Task filename to rerun a specific Task

+### Examples
 ```bash
 bundle exec rake onesie:rerun                           # Reruns the last task bundle exec rake onesie:rerun['20220105140152_my_task'] # Reruns MyTask